 The man awoke inside a cold metal cave, his head groggy.
 What is this place? he wondered, unable to control the ever present fear that now defined his life.
 The confinement and the abnormality of the situation ran against everything he knew.

 “That’s the last injection.
 You’ll be on New Terra soon.”
 The newcomer’s voice was flat, inflectionless.
 “Try to be calm.”
 The man was shocked he could understand this other human.
 He wondered if he could speak back, but decided against trying.
-He’d used his voice in wild singing on the planet, but outside that, he’d always been silent.
+He’d used his voice for singing, but outside that, he’d always been silent.

 After a short time, the newcomer left and the man was able to relax slightly.
 He looked around, seeing a small hole in the side of the cave.
 He walked over to look at it and was amazed to discover the moon he had seen every day was beginning to grow closer and closer.
 This caused a small measure of comfort to blossom.
 He understood the moon, it made sense.
 Soon, the large amorphous shapes began to resolve into tall, tightly packed structures with small wedges speeding all around them.
 Those are transports, he thought losing his reassurance.
 How do I know that?
 The sense of foreboding he’d had when he saw the moon that was not a moon returned.
 It was never a moon, he thought, despondent, it’s a starship.